VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Abstract

 \section{Abstract}

-This paper introduces a new research problem of video domain generalization (\textbf{video DG}) where most state-of-the-art action recognition networks degenerate due to the lack of exposure to the target domains of divergent distributions.
-While recent advances in video understanding focus on capturing the temporal relations of the long-term video context, we observe that the global temporal features are less generalizable in the video DG settings.
-The reason is that videos from other unseen domains may have unexpected absence, misalignment, or scale transformation of the temporal relations, which is known as the temporal domain shift.
-Therefore, the video DG is even more challenging than the image DG, which is also under-explored, because of the entanglement of the spatial and temporal domain shifts.

-This finding has led us to view the key to video DG as how to effectively learn the local-relation features of different time scales that are more generalizable, and how to exploit them along with the global-relation features to maintain the discriminability.
-This paper presents the \textbf{Adversarial Pyramid Network} (\textbf{APN}), which captures the local-relation, global-relation, and multilayer cross-relation features progressively.
-This pyramid network not only improves the feature transferability from the view of representation learning, but also enhances the diversity and quality of the new data points that can bridge different domains when it is integrated with an improved version of the image DG adversarial data augmentation method \cite{ADA}.
-We construct four video DG benchmarks: UCF-HMDB, Something-Something, PKU-MMD, and NTU, in which the source and target domains are divided according to different datasets, different consequences of actions, or different camera views.
-The APN consistently outperforms previous action recognition models over all benchmarks.
+This paper introduces video domain generalization where most video classification networks degenerate due to the lack of exposure to the target domains of divergent distributions.
+We observe that the global temporal features are less generalizable, due to the temporal domain shift that videos from other unseen domains may have an unexpected absence or misalignment of the temporal relations.
+This finding has motivated us to solve video domain generalization by effectively learning the local-relation features of different timescales that are more generalizable, and exploiting them along with the global-relation features to maintain the discriminability.
+This paper presents the VideoDG framework with two technical contributions.
+The first is a new deep architecture named the Adversarial Pyramid Network, which improves the generalizability of video features by capturing the local-relation, global-relation, and cross-relation features progressively.
+On the basis of pyramid features, the second contribution is a new and robust approach of adversarial data augmentation that can bridge different video domains by improving the diversity and quality of augmented data.
+We construct three video domain generalization benchmarks in which domains are divided according to different datasets, different consequences of actions, or different camera views, respectively.
+VideoDG consistently outperforms the combinations of previous video classification models and existing domain generalization methods on all benchmarks.